 PID, bypass diode failure, soiling hotspots, and delamination all appear as temperature anomalies.
 A single sortie covers a full array with every panel documented — at a fraction of the time and cost of ground-level inspection.

 The deliverable is a report with every anomaly located by GPS coordinates and marked on the georeferenced orthomosaic — not a folder of raw images.
-Facilities managers, surveyors, and insurers can act directly from the output.
+Facilities managers, engineers, and insurers can act directly from the output.

 Ensure solar panel efficiency from precise data collection